KristenEBrown/codeConventions/javaCodeConventions.md

  </br>
   If a class has multiple constructors, list them sequentially by number of parameters.
 If overriding a method, **always** use the @Override tag.

+## Formatting
+### Indentation
+Indent with four spaces, not TABs.  </br> </br>
+### Wrapping
+Lines should not be longer than 80 characters.
+When a line does not fit under 80 characters, wrap it according to to these guidelines:
+- Break after a comma
+- Break before an operator
+- Prefer higher level breaks to lower level breaks
+- Align the new line with the beginning of the expression at the same level of the previous line </br>
+If these rules create squished code or creates confusing formatting, use 8 spaces instead.
+Line wrapping is meant to create clear code, so readability is the priority. </br> </br>